himazin355/Monot/README.md

 Monot aims to be a text editor for programming.

 Therefore, I want to make it a lightweight and multifunctional text editor.
+Features we would like to implement in the future include the following:
+* Syntax highlights
+* Save
+* Git
+* Markdown
+* Run Python
+* Text completion
+* Preview files